Coving Fitters Cradley Heath

 Polyurethane Coving

-Polyurethane, a durable and versatile synthetic polymer, is well-known for its lightweight nature.
-While emulating the ornate designs of traditional plaster coving, polyurethane coving offers a number of distinct benefits.
+Polyurethane, a synthetic and lightweight polymer, is celebrated for its durable and versatile nature.
+Polyurethane coving, mirroring the complex designs of traditional plaster coving, provides a range of specific benefits.

-6. Economical: Whilst the initial cost per metre may be slightly higher than basic plaster coving, the ease of installation and lower risk of damage during fitting can lead to significant savings overall.
+8. Cost-Effective: Whilst the initial cost per metre may be somewhat higher than some plaster covings, the ease of installation and lower risk of damage during fitting can lead to significant savings overall.

 Plaster Coving Installation Cradley Heath